mac-comp128-fa25/final-project-kian_anlian_pacman/README.md

 We had a lot to juggle:

--Pac-Man and the Ghosts moving as expected
+-Pac-Man and the Ghosts moving as expected <br>
--Wall tile collisions working as expected (stopping the player) -Pac-Man - Ghost collisions resulting in a lost life -Ghosts chasing Pac-Man
+-Wall tile collisions working as expected (stopping the player) <br>
+-Pac-Man - Ghost collisions resulting in a lost life <br>
+-Ghosts chasing Pac-Man <br>
--Visual life indicators
+-Visual life indicators <br>
--Real-time score
+-Real-time score <br>
--And a game-map that could be dynamically created through arbitrary arrangements of a matrix text file.
+-And a game-map that could be dynamically created through arbitrary arrangements of a matrix text file. <br>

--But in the end, our implementation of the game works like we hoped.
-The player is able to play as many rounds of the -game as they want without closing the program (we have a restart button!) and running the code again.
+But in the end, our implementation of the game works like we hoped.
+The player is able to play as many rounds of the game as they want without closing the program (we have a restart button!) and running the code again.

 ## 1.1   Expected Functionality
 The user runs the code, and is prompted to start the game